-- Aboriginal community information sessions as part of its Regional Awareness and Accessibility Program; - An opportunity arose for a visit to a remote community during the visit to the East Kimberley Region; and - Seeking consultation with Aboriginal people with particular expertise for major investigations, reports and other functions of the Office.
+- Aboriginal community information sessions as part of its Regional Awareness and Accessibility Program; - Visits to remote Aboriginal communities during regional visits, including a visit to Jigalong community in the East Pilbara Region in November 2022; and

+• Seeking consultation with Aboriginal people with particular expertise for major investigations, reports and other functions of the Office.
 See further details in the Own Motion Investigations, Monitoring and Improvement section.